-4.4.2 Escarpment Pedestrian Connection
+4.4.3 Escarpment Pedestrian Connection

-The Escarpment Pedestrian Connection will be a Regional Pathway, local pathway or trail that connects the Neighbourhood 2/3 NAC and the green corridor and provincial land.
+The Escarpment Pedestrian Connection will be a Regional Pathway, local pathway or trail that connects the Neighbourhood 2/3 NAC to the lower lands and the provincial land.

 To provide a pedestrian connection between the Neighbourhood 2/3 NAC and the green corridor located along the Bow River.